CCI-MOC/documentation/docs/source/VM-Setup-for-Cisco-IPMI-Access.md

 [Source](http://www.ryananddebi.com/2014/12/10/bypassing-the-ssl_error_no_cypher_overlap-error-in-firefox-34/)

-***

-## Some alternative setups
+******
+### Some Alternative Setups

-### Using Firefox proxy settings
+ **Alternative Setup with Firefox proxy settings**
 It is possible to configure Firefox directly to use a SOCKS proxy.

 This is a less recommended approach than using redsocks, because certain parts of the IPMI interface will not launch in a way that uses the proxy, and therefore won't work.
 But if you just need to get to the KVM console, this will work.

 You will still need to install appropriate flash plugins and IcedTea as described above.

 Next, open the Preferences page in Firefox.
 Click Advanced on the left side, then Network on the page that opens.
 Click "Setings" where it says "Connection: Control how Firefox connect to the Internet."